appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Pgpool
-In this latest release, KubeDB now supports monitoring for Pgpool which includes Grafana dashboards tailored specifically for monitoring KubeDB-managed Pgpool instances.
+In this latest release, KubeDB now supports monitoring for Pgpool which includes Grafana dashboards tailored specifically for monitoring KubeDB managed Pgpool instances.
 These dashboards provide comprehensive insights into various Pgpool-specific metrics, statuses, as well as visual representations of memory and CPU consumption.

 To get started with monitoring, we've prepared a step-by-step guide available [here](https://github.com/appscode/grafana-dashboards/tree/master/pgpool).